 Maunga Hikoi, guided walks on the maunga, can be booked by calling 0800 282 552 or emailing email@example.com

-You can drive to the very top or you can join the legions of fitness freaks jogging or trudging up.
-Tour buses are banned from the summit, jump on the Manugawhau shuttle which transports passengers to the top from the car park on the lower slope
+While you can no longer drive to the very top, you can join the legions of fitness freaks jogging or trudging up.
+Tour buses are banned from the summit, jump on the Manugawhau shuttle which transports passengers to the top from the car park on the lower slope.